top of page

 Proprietary Assessment Tools

-Our thought leadership has appeared in Law.com/ALM, The Daily Journal, the NALP Bulletin, and ABA Syllabus, and we adapt these exclusive frameworks for your organization, giving participants a rational, practical pathway to understand and implement embodied communication tools.
+Our thought leadership has appeared in Law.com/ALM, The Daily Journal, the NALP Bulletin, ATD Blog, and ABA Syllabus, and we adapt these exclusive frameworks for your organization, giving participants a rational, practical pathway to understand and implement tools for voice, presence, language, listening, and embodied communication.

 VASTA Conference Tulane coaching voice and presence skills for educators and academics